sage-code/maj/case.md

 Once is done done, Maj should be easy to learn in less then one year.
 For this it needs good references translated in many other languages.
 Our Lexicon is translated in 5 languages: Romanian, Italian, French, Spanish and German.
 The Latin translation is partial.

-## Romance influence
+## Romanian influence

 Romanian is a balcanic language.
 It has inherited ancient words from Tracian, Bulgarian and Turkish, German and French.
 For example word "șpiț" = "top" comes from German "spitze".
-Though Romanian could have import more from different neighbour languages it is a conservaitive Romance language sticking with the Latin heritage.
+Though Romanian could have import more words from different neighbour languages it is still the most conservaitive Romance language sticking with the Latin heritage.

-Romanian language is complex compared to other languages.
-It is suitable for poetry and songs and has many redundant words, synonims and expressions not common in other languages but native.
-We have imported all letters from Latin language except "W" so Romanian has imported only 25 letters.
-However that was not enaugh.
-Romanian language has additonal letters not found in English but in Turkish:  { Î î Ă ă Â â Ș ș Ț ț }.
-In total has 30 letters.
-I think these letters makes Romanian language more coloreful than English but harder to write.
-You need a special keyboard for doing it.
+Romanian language is a complex language.
+It is suitable for poetry and songs and has many redundant words, synonims and expressions not common in other Romance languages but inherited from Dacian culture.
+Romanian use to have a Kirillik alphabet but it was reformed.

+Now the Romanian alphabet is using 25 Latin letters and these 5 more:  { Î î Ă ă Â â Ș ș Ț ț }.
+In total it has 30 letters.
+I think these letters makes Romanian language more coloreful than English but harder to write and more difficult to comprehend as a secondary language.

 ## About Maj:

+Maj is inspired from Romanian my native language but does not sound like Romanian.
+It is much more simpler.
+Though you could use Maj alphabet to write Romanian correctly I do not advice anybody to do so.
+Maj will sound a little bit like Portugese maybe.

+**key features:**

-* Maj is an open source, romance language;
+* Maj is an open source, Romance language;
 * Maj is using Latin alphabet similar to Romanian alphabet;
 * Maj is limited in scope and you can learn it all in one year;

 **punctuation:**

-in this document I use Maj pnctuation style:
+in this document I will use Maj pnctuation style:

 * sentences start with lowercase letters;
 * names start with capital letters;